stridecolossus/JOVE/docs/blog/part-3-cube/memory-allocation.md

 1. Find a block with sufficient free memory.

-2. Find a released allocation that can be re-allocated.
+2. Or find a released allocation that can be re-allocated.

 3. Otherwise allocate a new block.